cal-cs184-student/sp22-project-webpages-cvachha/proj4/README.md

 ## Overview

 In this assignment, we simulate some basic physics scenes of cloth including the pure cloth mesh, hanging by two pinned corners, falling on the plane, covering a ball, self-collision and different shaders.
 In order to simulate the physics, we build a grid of pointMass objects and add strings between them to represent the cloth.
 To accelerate the collision check, we voxelize the space into boxes and build a spatial hash map that maps each point into its closest box, after which we only need to check the corresponding box for a given point for collision check.
+We create simulations for the cloth to interact with planes, spheres, and itself by mainupulating pointMass positions.
+We then implement six GLSL shader materials commonly found in computer graphics rendering: diffuse, blinn-phong, texture mapping, bump, displacement, and mirror/environmental reflective.
+Using the geometery and camera properties, we can create these different materials.
+We find this project helpful in reinforcing how different kinds of meshes can be created and this introduces us to physical simulations.
+We also find it interesting to implement shaders that are commonly used in graphics rendering/animation.

 ## Part 1: Masses and springs